2025 World Figure Skating Championships: Ice dance

 Couples competing in ice dance performed their rhythm dances on Friday, March 28.
 Lasting no more than 2 minutes 50 seconds, the theme of the rhythm dance this season was "social dances and styles of the 1950s, 1960s, and 1970s".
-Examples of applicable dance styles included, but were not limited to: Rock and Roll, the jitterbug, the twist, the Hustle, and disco.
-The rhythm dance had to include the following elements: one pattern dance step sequence, one choreographic rhythm sequence, one dance lift, one set of sequential twizzles, and one step sequence not touching.
+Examples of applicable dance styles included Rock and Roll, the jitterbug, the twist, the Hustle, and disco.
+The rhythm dance had to include the following elements: one pattern dance step sequence, one choreographic rhythm sequence, one dance lift, one set of sequential twizzles, and one step sequence while not touching.

 The top 20 couples after the rhythm dance moved on to the free dance, which was held on Saturday, March 29.
 The free dance performance could last no longer than 4 minutes, and had to include the following: three dance lifts or one dance lift and one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements.